AustinCodingAcademy/PHPIntro/Lessons/Day 5: Nested Arrays, Associative Arrays and Functions.md

 We may cover other things as well but these are the main goals.

+If at the end of class on Day 5, you do not understand how to do these things, please email me or one of the TAs and we will help you understand:

+* ryan@austincodingacademy.com
+* brennon@austincodingacademy.com
+* joe@austincodingacademy.com

 ## See also ##

 * [More Notes and Day 5 Homework](/Homework/Day 5 Notes and Homework.md)